 - Follow the latest proven research recommendations by installing ducts in conditioned space or in an optimized location as defined in the program specs.

-- Conserve water and energy through an efficient hot water distribution system that provides rapid hot water to the homeowner.
+- Conserve water and energy through either an efficient hot water distribution system or the use of a high-efficiency water heater and fixtures.

 - Download the WaterSense Excel tool for estimating the stored volume in hot water distribution systems.